 I teach both online using Zoom, and in the studio with limited numbers set by the venues to meet current Covid requirements.
 I teach in a relatively gentle 'hatha' style to suit all ages and levels of fitness, and welcome beginners.
-If y0u have specific health issues, or would like individual classes tailored to suit you, I can offer one to one Yoga Therapy sessions, either in person or via Zoom.
+If you are new to Zoom and would like to try it out with me on a one-to-one basis, please get in touch

-Mondays 9-10AM Wake up to Yoga! ( move + stretch + short meditation)
+Mondays 9-10AM Wake up to Yoga! ( move + energise + breathe)

-Wednesdays 6.30-7.30PM Midweek stretch (easy pace ending with a relaxing restorative posture)
+Wednesdays 6.30-7.30PM (easy pace ending with a relaxing restorative posture)

 See below for my latest weekly class blog